 Prenuptial agreements are generally looked upon unfavorably because of their relationship to divorce, but they don’t have to be a black mark on your marriage.
 On the contrary, premarital agreements are a surefire way for responsible soon-to-be spouses to protect their rights and assets.
-Steve Smith and the team of family law attorneys at (619) Divorce have more than a decade of experience helping clients in San Diego and the surrounding area draft, review and enforce prenuptial agreements, and we will listen to your questions and concerns and do our best to ensure that your individual legal needs are met.
+619 Divorce and the team of family law attorneys at (619) Divorce have more than a decade of experience helping clients in San Diego and the surrounding area draft, review and enforce prenuptial agreements, and we will listen to your questions and concerns and do our best to ensure that your individual legal needs are met.
 We understand the importance of writing and implementing a contract that establishes adequate protections for each spouse’s property, and we will do everything in our power to negotiate a fair and reasonable prenup that both spouses can agree to.

 Our lawyers at (619) Divorce highly recommend prenuptial agreements for soon-to-be-spouses who wish to protect their rights and property in San Diego, especially those with significant premarital wealth and assets, and we can make creating, reviewing and negotiating your prenuptial agreement as smooth and painless an experience as possible.
 The main goal of prenuptial agreements is not to cause discord or contention, but rather to help soon-to-be-married couples work together to plan for the unexpected, and our attorneys are experienced in preparing enforceable prenuptial agreements in San Diego and the surrounding area.
 Premarital agreements are legally binding contracts and should only be created, negotiated and reviewed by a reputable divorce attorney with extensive experience in this area.
 Consult our law firm today for a free evaluation of your San Diego prenuptial agreement.